Plaimont

 84,000 bottles

-Manseng Noir Cotes de Gascogne IGP
+Le Manseng Noir Cotes de Gascogne IGP

 Saved from extinction by the winemakers at Plaimont, this historic red grape is staging a true comeback in its native Gascony!
 Beyond the complex nose and the wine's unique flavor profile, we love the fact that the vines are still quite young, yet the palate is smooth and integrated... with the grape's naturally soft tannins weaving effortlessly into the dark forest berry and cherry compote flavors.
-Adding to the wine's appeal, the ABR is delightfully low and and its finish lingering and slightly dry.
+Adding to the wine's appeal, the ABR is delightfully low and its finish lingering and slightly dry.
 Welcome back to the fold, Manseng Noir!

 Color